 A partial list of some of the artists whom I can say had a definitive impact of my artistic direction include: Ingres, Vermeer, Caravaggio,Picasso, Tamara de Lempicka,Georges de La Tour, Lord Frederic Leighton,Lou Carbone, Monet, Giacometti ,Ernie Barnes, Degas, Klimt, Rubens and Jacques-Louis David.”

 Can you give some insight into your creative process?

 “Sometimes, when I paint, I just see the image and almost trace it as if my brain were projecting it on the canvas.
 Other times, I have no clue what’s going to happen next and it’s just exciting to be a witness to my own brush while I humble myself with learning and screwing up.

 Then there are moments I zone out hypnotically and it’s the most relaxing activity I can participate in.
 However, it’s not always the process of painting itself that’s the most rewarding, it’s being able to bring to life and share with others the weird things that float around my head.”

 What other hobbies do you have ?

 “I am really blessed with a wonderful inner circle of family and friends and I love spending time with them all.
-I also really enjoy surfing, skateboarding, snowboarding, playing guitar, yoga, scuba diving, live music, writing and traveling.
+I also really enjoy surfing, skateboarding, rock climbing, snowboarding, playing guitar, yoga, scuba diving, live music, writing and traveling.
 I seem to be a jack of all trades and master of none.
 I don’t even comprehend how people get bored.